tinode/chat/docs/API.md

 #### `{info}`

 Forwarded client-generated notification `{note}`.
-Server guarantees that the message complies with this specification and that content of `topic` and `from` fields are valid.
-The other content is copied from the `{note}` message verbatim.
+Server guarantees that the message complies with this specification and that content of `topic` and `from` fields is correct.
+The other content is copied from the `{note}` message verbatim and may potentially be incorrect or misleading if the originator  so desires.

 ```js
 info: {